flucoma/flucoma-docs/doc/BufTransients.rst

 :control clumpLength:

   The window size in samples within which anomalous samples will be clumped together to avoid over detecting in time.
 This is like setting a minimum transient length.

-:control action:

-   A Function to be evaluated once the offline process has finished and all Buffer's instance variables have been updated on the client side.
-The function will be passed [``transients``, ``residual``] as an argument.